Olive Branch CounselOlive Branch Counsel

 Schedule Your Estate Planning Consultation in Plano

 We welcome the opportunity to learn about your situation and explain how we can help.
-Contact us below or call directly — we respond within one business day.
+Book online or call directly — Most inquiries receive a response within one business day.

 Serving clients in Plano, Frisco, McKinney, Allen, North Dallas, and throughout North Texas.